Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: The conjectures of Lichtenbaum and of Bloch and Kato

-Hence, to deduce the claimed result, we need only recall that, as $F'$ is totally imaginary, the group $H^2(\O_{F'}',\ZZ_2(m))$ is naturally isomorphic to the finite group $K_{2m-2}(\O_{F'})\otimes_\ZZ\ZZ_2$ (as a consequence of (\ref{Kahn isos})). \end{proof}
+of $F'$, where the arrow denotes the natural diagonal localisation map.
+Hence, to deduce the claimed result, we need only recall that, as $F'$ is totally imaginary, the group $H^2(\O_{F'}',\ZZ_2(m))$ is naturally isomorphic to the finite group $K_{2m-2}(\O_{F'})\otimes_\ZZ\ZZ_2$ by~\eqref{Kahn isos}). \end{proof}

-Turning now to the proof of Theorem \ref{upper bound prop}, we consider for each $n$ the following diagram
+Turning now to the proof of Theorem~\ref{upper bound prop}, we consider for each $n$ the following diagram

-Here we write ${\rm c}_{E,2^n}$ for the Chern class maps $K_{2m-1}(\O'_{E},\ZZ/2^n) \to H^1(\O_{E}',(\ZZ/2^{n})(m))$ of Soul\'e, as discussed by Weibel in \cite{cw0}, the arrows $\iota_n$ and $\iota$ are the natural inflation maps, the left hand vertical arrow is the natural transfer map and the remaining vertical arrows are the natural corestriction maps.
-In particular, the results of \cite[Prop.
-2.1.1 and 4.4]{cw0} combine to imply that the outer rectangle of this diagram commutes, and hence since the maps $\iota_n$ and $\iota$ are injective, that the first square also commutes.
+Here we write ${\rm c}_{E,2^n}$ for the Chern class maps $K_{2m-1}(\O'_{E},\ZZ/2^n) \to H^1(\O_{E}',(\ZZ/2^{n})(m))$ of Soul\'e, as discussed by Weibel in \cite{cw0}, the arrows $\iota_n$ and $\iota$ are the natural inflation maps, the left hand vertical arrow is the natural transfer map, and the remaining vertical arrows are the natural corestrictions.
+The results of \cite[Prop.~2.1.1 and 4.4]{cw0} imply that the outer rectangle of this diagram commutes.
+Therefore the first square also commutes as the maps $\iota_n$ and $\iota$ are injective.

 Since the first square is compatible with change of $n$ in the natural way we may then pass to the inverse limit over $n$ to obtain a commutative diagram

 Here we use the fact that, since $K_{2m-1}(\O'_{F'})$ is finitely generated, $\varprojlim_n K_{2m-1}(\O'_{F'},\ZZ/2^n)$ identifies with $K_{2m-1}(\O'_{F'})\otimes_\ZZ \ZZ_2$ in such a way that the limit $(m\cdot {\rm c}_{F',2^n})_n$ is equal to $m\cdot {\rm c}_{F'}$.